Artificial Intelligence Risk Framework Development for New Zealand

 Privacy Act Risk Mapping

 Detailed mapping of each AI system against the 13 Information Privacy Principles.
-Identifies where automated processing creates compliance exposure, what notifications are required, and where cross-border data flows raise sovereignty concerns.
+Identifies where automated processing creates compliance exposure, what notifications are required under breach reporting obligations, and where cross-border data flows raise sovereignty concerns for New Zealand businesses.

 Treaty Impact Assessment